oracle/oci-compute-jenkins-plugin/README.md

 1. In the "Cloud" section click "Add a new cloud" → OCI Cloud
 1. Select the previously created OCI Cloud credentials
 1. Click "Add Template"
-1. Fill in your preferred details for your template adding a label (i.e. "sample_label").
+1. Fill in your preferred details for your template adding a label (i.e. "sample_label"), shape, image, etc.